blacktack2/ClustersSimulation/README.md

 from simulation center to corner (currently set from center to edge)
 - Add hard coded limits to number of atoms and atom types to the UI (and a warning if the number of atoms exceeds the limit)
-- Remove unwanted padding on the simulation display
 - GPU version does not instantiate default values of new atom types correctly
 - Fix interaction sliders to fill the remaining panel width
 - CPU version uses incredibly slow method of querying atom types